MetOffice/orca-jedi/README.rst

 Installation
 ------------

-orca-jedi is built within `mo-bundle <https://github.com/MetOffice/mo-bundle>`_ see this README for details. orca-jedi depends upon the experimental atlas-orca plugin package provided by ECMWF for the atlas library.
+orca-jedi is a JEDI component repo built within `mo-bundle <https://github.com/MetOffice/mo-bundle>`_ - see the README in that project for details on how to build. orca-jedi depends upon the experimental atlas-orca plugin package provided by ECMWF for the atlas library.